LucaSpanedda/Digital_Filters_in_Faust/README.md

 ### Conversion from Milliseconds to Samples

-Function for Conversion from Milliseconds to Samples: we input the time in milliseconds, and the function gives us the value in samples.
+This program takes input time expressed in milliseconds and returns the value in samples.
 ```
 // import Standard Faust library
 // https://github.com/grame-cncm/faustlibraries/